 If you caught this blog title’s reference, you’ll hopefully agree that a (user)name isn’t just any other name as the ancient bard penned in the 16th century!
 Bitwarden continues to deliver new value to the Bitwarden community in the spirit of enabling security for all.
 These free tools - available to all Bitwarden users - can simplify, enhance, and protect your digital life.
 Sign up for a Bitwarden plan and try it today!

-Bitwarden includes the ability to generate secure usernames and passwords in every plan within the Bitwarden desktop app, web client, and browser extensions.
-Generating usernames in mobile applications will appear in a future release.
+Bitwarden includes the ability to generate secure usernames and passwords in every plan within the Bitwarden desktop app, web client, mobile applications, and browser extensions.